-I have spoken so often on the question of Parliamentary Reform, that I am very unwilling to occupy the time of the Committee.
+I HAVE spoken so often on the question of Parliamentary Reform, that I am very unwilling to occupy the time of the Committee.
 But the importance of the amendment proposed by the noble Marquess, and the peculiar circumstances in which we are placed tonight, make me so anxious that I cannot remain silent.

 In this debate, as in every other debate, our first object should be to ascertain on which side the burden of the proof lies.
 Now, it seems to me quite clear that the burden of the proof lies on those who support the amendment.
 I am entitled to take it for granted that it is right and wise to give representatives to some wealthy and populous places which have hitherto been unrepresented.
-To this extent, at least, we all, with scarcely an exception, now profess ourselves Reformers.
+To this extent, at least, we all, with differences and exception, now profess ourselves Re-formers.
 There is, indeed, a great party which still objects to the disfranchising even of the smallest borough.
 But all the most distinguished chiefs of that party have, here and elsewhere, admitted that the elective franchise ought to be given to some great towns which have risen into importance since our representative system took its present form.
-If this he presentative system took its present form.
-If this be so, on what ground can it be contended that these so, on what ground can it be contended that these metropolitan districts ought not to be represented?
+If this be so, on what ground can it be contended that these metropolitan districts ought not to be represented?
 Are they inferior in importance to the other places to which we are all prepared to give members?
 I use the word importance with perfect confidence: for, though in our recent debates there has been some dispute as to the standard by which the importance of towns is to be measured, there is no room for dispute here.
 Here, take what standard you will, the result will be the same.
-Take population: take the rental: take the number of ten pound houses: take the amount of the assessed taxes: take any test in short: take any number of tests, and combine those tests in any of the ingenious ways which men of science have suggested: multiply: divide: subtract: add: try squares or cubes: try square roots or cube roots: you will never be able to find a pretext for excluding these districts from Schedule C. If, then, it be acknowledged that the franchise ought to be given to imledged that the franchise ought to be given to important places which are at present unrepresented, and if it be acknowledged that these districts are in importance not inferior to any place which is at present unrepresented, you are bound to give us strong reasons for withholding the franchise from these districts.
+Take population: take the rental: take the number of ten pound houses: take the amount of the assessed taxes: take any test in short: take any number of tests, and combine those tests in any of the ingenious ways which men of science have suggested: multiply: divide: subtract: add: try squares or cubes: try square roots or cube roots: you will never be able to find a pretext for excluding these districts from Schedule C. If, then, it be acknowledged that the franchise ought to be given to important places which are at present unrepresented, and if it be acknowledged that these districts are in im-portance not inferior to any place which is at pre-sent unrepresented, you are bound to give us strong reasons for withholding the franchise from these districts.